thellimist/bitses/_analyses/trusttoken-thellimist.md

 score: 3
 researcher: thellimist
 date: 2018-07-06
 conclusion: "Huge market, still really early, team is capable of executing.
-Lots of potential"
+Might win Stable Coin market"
 ---

 - TrustToken allows users to tokenize any asset.
 A user must use an escrow to